Raiden-Numerics/mufem-release/Electromagnetics/Compumag-Team20-3D-Static-Force-Problem/README.md

     center_piece_force_list.append((coil_current, force_z))
 ```
 Which sets the current, runs the simulation and stores the resulting force.
-Finally, we generate a plot showing the dependency of the force vs. the coil current.
+Finally, we generate a plot showing the dependency of the force versus the coil current.

 <div align="center">
 <img src="Force_vs_Current.png" alt="drawing" width="600">
 </div>
 <div align="center">
-<em>Figure 3: The resulting force in relation to the applield coil current and compared with the experimental values obtaned from reference [2].</em>
+<em>Figure 3: The resulting force in relation to the applied coil current and compared with the experimental values obtained from reference [2].</em>
 </div>
 <br /><br />

-The results are presented in Figure 3, where we find a good match to the experimental and numerical values reported in
-[reference](#references) [2] and [3].
+The results are presented in Figure 3, where we find a good match to the experimental and numerical values reported in [reference](#references) [2] and [3].
 Note that initially the force increases quadratically with an increase of current until around I=3A, where the steel saturates.

 Finally, we save the fields at $I=5A$ for further evaluation with [paraview](https://www.paraview.org/).